Mary Dreier: Early life

 Mary Elisabeth Dreier was born in New York city, New York, on September 26, 1875.
 Her parents, Theodor Dreier, a successful businessman, and Dorthea Dreier, were both immigrants from Germany.
 Her mother's maiden name was Dreier and her parents were cousins from Bremen, Germany, where their ancestors were civic leaders and merchants.
 Theodor came to the United States in 1849 and became partner at the New York branch of the English iron firm of Naylor, Benson and Company.
 He married Dorthea in 1864 during a visit to Bremen and brought her back with him to the United States, and they lived in a brownstone house in Brooklyn Heights, New York.

 Mary had a brother and three sisters; her sister Margaret was also a labor reformer, while her sisters Dorothea and Katherine were painters.

 Mary was educated by private tutors for the early part of her life, and later took courses at the New York School of Philanthropy.
 Her initial financial support came in the form of a trust fund left by her father.
 She and her sister Margaret worked hand-in-hand throughout her career.

 Personal life

-She never married, but shared a home with fellow reformer Frances Kellor from 1905 until the latter's death in 1952.
+She shared a home with fellow reformer and lifelong romantic partner Frances Kellor from 1905 until the latter's death in 1952.
+The two were part of a network of lesbian reformers.
 She lived alone for the rest of her life until dying of a pulmonary embolism on August 15, 1963, at her summer home in Bar Harbor, Maine.
 She and her partner Frances Kellor are buried together at Green-Wood Cemetery, Brooklyn, New York.
 Mary Elisabeth Dreier represents the involved philanthropist of the early twentieth century.
 From a financially secure family, she constantly contributed time, funds, and organizing talents to a variety of feminist causes, most notably women workers and the suffrage movement.
 Her social prominence and social commitments led to her service on local and regional boards and commissions, particularly those dealing with labor and with penal reform.